Best 3D Printers for Schools (Under $500)

 X-Max 3d printer – Reliable Prototype

 This is a fantastic machine with responsive and helpful customer service.
 We’ve used this machine for over 15 days straight each day.
-The 3D printer was packed well and was contained in a thick box, which was further protected by closed cell foam.
+The 3D printer was packed well and contained in a thick box, further protected by closed-cell foam.

-It included a complete spool of red PLA, two spring steel flexible build plates, and an impressive set of instruments in a tool box.
-The set of documentation and software for this device was some of the best we have seen with a 3D printer.
+It included a complete spool of red PLA, two spring steel flexible build plates, and an impressive set of instruments in a toolbox.
+The collection of documentation and software for this device was some of the best we have seen with a 3D printer.
 Also included was a Toshiba USB thumb drive with the documentation on it.
 Last, it comes with WiFi setup instructions that are easy to follow.

-The Qidi print software has gone through a few versions since it’s release and is built on CURA.
-It supports WiFi printing to the device and when you’re using Qidi print, you can see how your final print will look on the machine’s display.
+The Qidi print software has gone through a few versions since its release and is built on CURA.
+It supports WiFi printing to the device, and when you’re using Qidi print, you can see how your final image will look on the machine’s display.

-It works well and the included profiles are excellent.
+It works well, and the included profiles are excellent.
 When utilizing the program, we did notice that it lacked Z offset functionality, which is available in Simplify3D.
-Because there are two build plates and they vary slightly in thickness, we wanted to be able to make a profile with the correct offset for each one.
+Because the two build plates vary slightly in thickness, we wanted to make a profile with the correct offset for each one.

-But a week later after noticing this issue, they updated the software and added the function we wanted.
-Compared to other software developers and 3D printers our experience with their support has been nothing less than professional and responsive.
+But a week after noticing this issue, they updated the software and added the function we wanted.
+Compared to other software developers and 3D printers, our experience with their support has been nothing less than professional and responsive.

 Pros